Themes in A Song of Ice and Fire: World

 Martin intentionally avoids most overt fantasy elements in Ice and Fire, preferring to instead have "carefully rationed magic".
 He set the Ice and Fire story in an alternate version of Earth or a "secondary world".
 The story takes place primarily on a continent called Westeros, but also on another continent to the east, known as Essos.
 The style varies to fit each character and their setting; Daenerys's exotic realm may appear more colorful and fanciful than Westeros, which is more closely based on the familiar medieval history of Europe.
 Martin was intentionally vague with the size of the Ice and Fire world, omitting a scale on the maps to discourage prediction of travel lengths based on measured distances, though the continent of Westeros may be considered of the size of South America.
 Complete world maps are deliberately not made available so that readers may better identify with people of the real Middle Ages who were unaware of distant places.
 As each new book has added one or two maps, readers may be able to piece together a world map by the end of the series.

 The fictional history of Westeros stretches back some twelve thousand years.
 The Ice and Fire story can be considered to be set in a post-magic world where people no longer believe in dragons and the Others.
-The characters understand only the natural aspects of their world, but the magical elements like the Others are not within their understanding.
+The characters understand only the natural aspects of their world, and the magical elements like the Others are not within their understanding.
 Coming from an impoverished family background of former wealth, Martin always felt attracted to stories of fallen civilizations and lost empires.
 The lost empire of Valyria in Ice and Fire was once a high civilization similar to Rome before the Dark Ages.
 These elements may give the story a poignant sadness.
 The Wall, which Martin believes to be unique in fantasy, was inspired by Martin's visit to Hadrian's Wall in the North of England close to the border with Scotland.
 Looking out over the hills, Martin wondered what a Roman centurion from the Mediterranean would feel, not knowing what threats might come from the north.
 The size, length and magical powers of the wall were adjusted for genre demands.
 Similarly the Titan, an extremely large statue in the city of Braavos, is comparable to the historical Colossus of Rhodes.